 At a higher level of looping, the ability to create multiple layers of music by yourself is an extremely addictive concept.
 Used effectively, loopers create vast soundscapes of evolving music that can reveal surprisingly complex and emotive performances.

-Well-known musicians such as Ed Sheeran and KT Tungstall have thrust looping into the public eye, driving the desire for musicians everywhere to create their own single-person performance masterpieces.
+Well-known musicians such as Ed Sheeran and KT Tunstall have thrust looping into the public eye.
+This has resulted in musicians everywhere wanting to create their own single-person performance masterpieces.

 Core BOSS Loop Station Features

 Important Note: All BOSS Loop Stations consider both the pro-user as well as the at-home performer.